-As a first step in performing this assessment, ICF developed an emissions inventory of the pollutants used in the air quality and health risk analyses, including link-based emissions for on-road mobile sources and sourcebased emissions for passenger and freight rail and other major stationary sources.
+As a first step in performing this assessment, ICF developed an emissions inventory of the pollutants used in the air quality and health risk analyses, including link-based emissions for on-road mobile sources and source-based emissions for passenger and freight rail and other major stationary sources.
 The emissions inventory was compiled using a combination of best available and industry-accepted protocols and tools developed by CARB, EPA, and other agencies.

-The analysis focused on sources of emissions that will be affected by the two components of the proposed Plan: (1) regional growth and land use changes that could modify the location of sensitive receptors in the region, and (2) changes in the location and activity along the transportation network that could modify the quantity of emissions along passenger and freight corridors, as well as the changes in the emissions rate of the fleet over time.
+The analysis focused on sources of emissions that will be affected by the two components of the proposed PlanAmendment: (1) regional growth and land use changes that could modify the location of sensitive receptors in the region (regional growth and land use are not modified in the proposed Amendment), and (2) changes in the location and activity along the transportation network that could modify the quantity of emissions along passenger and freight corridors, as well as the changes in the emissions rate of the fleet over time.
 Particulate matter and TAC emissions are included from the following sources: